-- 1. Each drying oven will be calibrated and serviced every other year, using local dealer/distributor of the drying oven(s).
-All maintenance activities will be documented in the appropriate NCSU IR-4 Field Research Center logs.
-Any documents related to professional calibration of the drying oven(s) will be kept in the NCSU IR-4 Field Research Center archives. - 2.
+- 1. Each drying oven will be serviced as needed, using local dealer/distributor of the drying oven(s).
+All maintenance activities will be documented in the appropriate NCSU IR-4 Field Research Center logs. - 2.
 Personnel currently operating the equipment are responsible for the maintenance and remedial action taken in case of malfunction.